 The sound from air sources is typically focused downward during seismic surveying.
 In air, air source sound is reduced to a "muffled shot" that should have little or no effect on seabirds that either have their heads above water or are in flight.
 It is possible that birds on the ocean's surface and proximate to discharging air sources would be startled by the sound.
 However, the presence of the ship and the associated seismic equipment in the water should have already warned the bird of unnatural visual and auditory stimuli.
+The standard mitigation of ramping up air sources to minimize effects on marine mammals should also deter seabirds in the area from submerging near the air sources.

-Sound produced as a result of the proposed Project is predicted to cause effects on seabirds of negligible to low magnitude for a duration of <1 month to 1 to 12 months over a geographic extent of <1 to $1-10 \text{ km}^2$ (Table 5.8).
+Sound produced as a result of the proposed Project is predicted to cause effects on seabirds of negligible to low magnitude for a duration of <1 month to 1 to 12 months over a geographic extent of <1 to 1-10 km2 (Table 5.8).
 Therefore, the reversible residual effects of Project sound on the Seabird VEC are predicted to be not significant (Table 5.9).